ML Two

 ->

-4. Loss calculation: measure how wrong this output is compared to the correct answer .
+4. Loss calculation: measure how wrong this output is compared to the correct answer paired with the input.

 ->